googleinterns/FarmLink/README.md

 	}
 ## Finished!
 At this point, the repository and Firebase should be set up.
 We hope you enjoy using our code and feel free to reach out to the contributors with any questions.
+# Appendix
+# Repository Structure

-To finish everything off, here is a very basic description of the repository structure:
+Here is a very basic description of the repository structure:
 * `~/farmlink/functions` > contains all of the Cloud Functions (handle all of the CRUD operations / backend)
 * `~/farmlink/view` > contains the React Application (handles all of the frontend of the application)
 # Development Tips